-Okay, we promised that we would by un-biased, but we want you to be inspired enough to bring your transferrable skills into the nuclear industry.
+Okay, we promised that we would be unbiased, but we want you to be inspired enough to bring your transferrable skills into the nuclear industry.

 We believe that nuclear energy provides clean energy, which works 24/7, requires little land, produces little waste that can be managed and is safe.
-Nuclear energy production also creates long-term well-paid jobs, provides economic growth and provides the required baseload to support renewables rather than relying on Gas.
+Nuclear energy production also creates long-term well-paid jobs, provides economic growth and provides the required baseload to support renewables rather than gas.

 Why there is a need to attract people to work in the nuclear industry